 Ways to Add Extra Flavor To Your Coffee:

+Our first option for adding extra flavor to your coffee is spices.
 Adding spices to your coffee is an inexpensive and easy way to turn up the flavor.
 Here are a few of our favorites:

 Add a cinnamon stick to the pot as you brew your coffee, or add a sprinkle of grounds to your cup.
 It also tastes great sprinkled over latte foam.